brooklynrail/handbook/_pages/production/images-print.md

 The Web Images folder should mirror the Images folder, but should only contain resized images

 Single image resizing
-1.Open image file in Photoshop
+1. Open image file in Photoshop
-1.Command + Option + Shift + S
+1. Command + Option + Shift + S
-1.Save for Web window will open
+1. Save for Web window will open
-1.On the right hand side, choose JPEG, Quality: Very High 1.On the bottom, adjust the width to 600px (portrait) or 800px (landscape) 1.Save in appropriate Web images folder
+1. On the right hand side, choose JPEG, Quality: Very High
+1. On the bottom, adjust the width to 600px (portrait) or 800px (landscape)
+1. Save in appropriate Web images folder

 Banners and thumbnails
 1. Open image file in Photoshop